pranav-create1334/Food_Donation_Website/README.md

 ## Environment Variables

-See `.env.example` for frontend and backend variables.
+See `.env.example` for frontend and backend variable.